 Christian Counseling degree programs provide a unique perspective on the field of counseling by anchoring practice on a Biblical perspective, that is, looking at the human person through the lens of scripture and Christian spirituality, which includes aspects of the whole person that may otherwise not be considered in other psychological traditions and schools of thought.

-Despite the limited and focused perspective, Christian Counseling programs provide ample grounding in the liberal arts, which translates to skills that are readily applicable in other careers and fields.
+Despite the limited and focused perspective, students graduate from a Christian Counseling program with ample grounding in the liberal arts, which translates to skills that are readily applicable in other careers and fields.